 Analysis and Test Results

 After months of testing, clear performance patterns emerged among our test shoes.
-Premium models like the Hoka Transport and On Cloud 6 demonstrated exceptional comfort and stability, while value picks like the Skechers GO WALK Joy proved that quality walking shoes don't have to break the bank.
+The best shoes demonstrated exceptional comfort and stability.
 Let's dive into how each shoe performed across our test metrics.

 Worse Value